Samialsayadi/Arabic-Chatbot-based-Aljazeera-news-/README.md

 ```
 the response based word2vec:   this criterion depends on the ability of a computer program to impersonate a human in a real-time written conversation with a human judge, sufficiently well that the judge is unable to distinguish reliablyon the basis of the conversational content alonebetween the program and a real human.

+We found the best results based on Spacy and word2vector